Shred On Site Melbourne and Shred On Site Geelong Case Studies

 He had seen the compacter truck arrive at his Practice and he had presumed that all the confidential documents and patient files were being destroyed immediately.
 He asked the driver what happens to the documents.
 He was surprised to learn that the documents weren’t destroyed on pick up but just compacted into the truck.
 They were then taken to a recycling centre to be sorted by hand into various grades e.g. white paper, coloured paper, plastic and steel removed etc., before being shredded.
 The company does this to maximise the sale prices of the shredded paper to paper mills.

-This business now uses the Shred On Site mobile destruction service where all confidential documents (and staples, bulldog clips, plastic and folders) are destroyed on site at the time of pick up.
-All shredded material is then taken to a paper recycling centre and sold as a lower quality product.
+This business now uses the Shred On Site mobile destruction service where all confidential documents (and staples, paper clips, paper fasteners, bulldog clips, spiral bound notebooks, hard back diaries, manila folders, lateral files etc.) are destroyed at the time of pick up.

 The Accountant – Junior Staff Member Who Knew Too Much